 Why Trust The Spruce?

 This roundup was written by Patrice J. Williams.
 She has contributed gift guides to The Spruce since 2020.
-She researched useful, top-rated presents and even included her personal favorites; the Vitruvi diffuser and Headspace app, which she's uses on a regular basis.
+She researched useful, top-rated presents and even included her personal favorites; the Vitruvi diffuser and Headspace app.
 In addition to her work for The Spruce, she writes commerce articles, including product suggestions and reviews, for other outlets as well as appearing on air for The Today Show, WEtv, and she was the Savvy Shopper reporter for WPIX in New York City.